gdawson-vauto/dot-github/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 # Description

+**IMPORTANT: Please do not create a Pull Request without creating an issue first.**

+*Any change needs to be discussed before proceeding.
+Failure to do so may result in the rejection of the pull request.*

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

 Fixes # (issue)